Signs Your Coffee Equipment Needs Descaling

 What Is Limescale?

-Limescale is a hard, chalky mineral buildup composed primarily of calcium carbonate and magnesium.
-It forms when hard water is heated or evaporates, leaving solid mineral deposits behind.
-Over time, these deposits accumulate in critical parts of your coffee equipment—especially areas exposed to high heat.
+Limescale is a hard, chalky mineral buildup made primarily of calcium carbonate and magnesium deposits.
+It forms when hard water is heated or evaporates, leaving minerals behind as solid residue.
+Over time, these deposits accumulate inside coffee equipment—especially in areas exposed to heat and repeated water flow.

 Why Limescale Is a Serious Problem